Bathing your baby does not only make him clean but also helps your baby to relax after a warm bath. Here are the tips for baby bath procedure.

 Submerging your baby in water may increase his risks of infection if his umbilical stump has not yet fallen off and, if circumcised, his circumcision has not yet healed.
 It is therefore recommended to give a newborn a safer baby bath procedure such as a sponge bath.

 Instead of dipping your baby in a bathtub, you can moisten a washcloth or sponge with warm water and wipe your baby’s skin from the head to the rest of his body.

 You may use a mild unscented soap when your baby’s skin is too oily and dirty.
-Make sure to pay special attention to areas that get dirt easily such as the diaper area and skin creases.
+Pay special attention to areas that get dirty easily, such as the diaper area and skin creases.
 Rinse your baby with warm water and dry him well.

 Caring for the Umbilical Stump